tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 	int main(){
 		boost::shared_ptr<int> my_ints(new int);					//REF 4
+		typedef vector< boost::shared_ptr<int> > my_int_vec;		//REF 5
-		PointerDemo one(my_ints);									//REF 5
+		PointerDemo one(my_ints);									//REF 6
 		PointerDemo two(my_ints);
 		PointerDemo three(my_ints);
 	}
 ```
 The above code demonstrates declaration of scoped pointers.
-Use the references below for brief explanation:
+Use the references below for a brief explanation:

 1. REF 1: Make sure to include the `boost library` for the shared pointer.
 2. REF 2: Shared pointer declared as a (private) class variable.
 3. REF 3: Shared pointer initialized in a constructor for an object.
 4. REF 4: Shared pointer declared as a function variable.
+5. REF 5: Vector of shared pointers declaration
-5. REF 5: Shared pointer passed as the explicit parameter to an object constructor.
+6. REF 6: Shared pointer passed as the explicit parameter to an object constructor.

 ###Quick Notes (see above for visual):

 * Determine where you wish to declare your pointer.
 * Declare the shared pointer as you would a vector, except with `boost::` prepended, and an argument after in parentheses.
 * The pointer type goes between the angle brackets.
-* The argument inside the parentheses: <code>new</code> and then the type of pointer.
+* The argument inside the parentheses: `new` and then the type of pointer.

 ###Other Smart Pointers (A Brief Coverage)
 **scoped_array and shared_array**
 The *scoped_array* and *shared_array* follow most of the same conventions as the *scoped_ptr* and *shared_pointer* respectively.
-You would use these instead of the pointer versions if you wished to have an array of the pointer.
+You use the array version instead of the pointer version if you wish to have an array of the pointer.
-They are used and declared the same way, and have the same functions.
+They are used and declared the same way, and have the same member functions.
 The main difference comes during destruction.
-The destructor accounts for the pointer being an array, correctly deallocating memory (it calls `delete [] smart_array` rather than just `delete smart_array` as the pointer version would).
+The destructor accounts for the pointer being an array, correctly deallocating memory (it calls `delete [] smart_array` rather than `delete smart_array` as the pointer version would).
 For more info, [click here for *scoped_array*](http://flylib.com/books/en/1.437.1.24/1/)
 or [click here for *shared_array*](http://flylib.com/books/en/1.437.1.26/1/).

 **weak_ptr**
-A *weak pointer* is only used alongside *shared pointers*, providing mutual ownership with the *shared pointer*.
+A *weak pointer* is *only* used alongside *shared pointers*, providing mutual ownership with the *shared pointer*.
 It provides one key additional member function called `lock()`.
-A *weak pointer* calling this function will return a *shared pointer* (the *shared pointer* will be empty if no *shared pointer* objects remain).
+A *weak pointer* calling `lock()` will return a *shared pointer* (the *shared pointer* returned will be empty if no *shared pointer* objects remain).
-It is used to prevent accidental deletion of an object when you do not wish to do so.
+It is used to prevent accidental deletion of an object.
 For more info, [click here!](http://www.drdobbs.com/weak-pointers/184402026)

 **intrusive_ptr**
-The *intrusive pointer* acts similarly to the *shared pointer*, with one key difference.
+The *intrusive pointer* acts quite similarly to a *shared pointer*, with one key difference.
 It directly calls a reference counter, which keeps track of the number of *intrusive pointers* in use.
 When intrusive pointers are freed, if the reference count drops to zero, the object it points to will be destroyed.
 It is mainly used to increase performance of a program.